galaxyproject/pulsar/README.rst

 config files are transferred to the remote system, the job is executed, and the results are transferred back to the Galaxy server.

+Full documentation for the project can be found on `Read The Docs <https://lwr.readthedocs.org/>`_.

 ------------------
 Configuring Galaxy